 So, I started thinking.
 We have a water dispenser on the refrigerator, but it is INSIDE the door and higher than their heads, so that wasn’t a great option.
 Refilling at the kitchen sink would involve the kids moving our anti-fatigue kitchen mat out of the way, pushing the learning tower over there, and climbing up and down on the learning tower (pretty high) with a glass in their hands.
 Also, not the best option.
 Leaving a pitcher of water on the table would work great except that any pitcher with enough volume to hold them over for a few hours would be too heavy for them to lift and pour from without making huge messes.

-So, yesterday, after some Facebook discussion with my awesome readers, some IM’ing with my DH, and a little online research, I forwarded DH a 20%-off Bed, Bath, & Beyond coupon and he came home with this:
+So, yesterday, after some Facebook discussion with my awesome readers, some IM’ing with my dear husband, and a little online research, I forwarded DH a 20%-off Bed, Bath, & Beyond coupon and he came home with water dispenser:

 Now, ordinarily I would have wanted a glass dispenser since we try to avoid most plastics in the kitchen, but with L&L pulling on the handle of a contraption which is large, heavy, higher than their heads, and perched on the edge of a table, I figured BPA-free plastic was going to be a safer choice. 🙂